The Byron Shutz Nature Trail

 - Learn to recognize poison ivy and avoid contact.

 - Take water with you, especially in hot weather.

 - Stay on the trail!

 - Be aware we are in the range for copperheads and timber rattlers, although none have been identified on the property.
-You may encounter a variety on non-venomous snakes.
+You may encounter a variety of non-venomous snakes.

-- The trail will be closed during deer season for your safety.
+- The trail is closed during deer season (November through January) for your safety.
 Although public deer hunting is not permitted at Powell Gardens, the trail winds close to our borders, creating a potential safety hazard.